 Below ground there is of course the mausoleum itself and a small museum.
 We were informed by our tour guide that we were not allowed to take photos or videos.
-All mobile devices were to be left in our pockets or placed in bags and any hats or sunglasses also had to be removed.
+Mobile phones were to be left in our pockets, muted or turned off and any hats or sunglasses also had to be removed.

 Paying Our Respects

 The room was dark, with the plaques and portraits of Guevara himself and around 30 or so other guerrillas who died as a result of the fighting in Bolivia.
 All the memorials were individually lit apart from Guevara’s.
 His was dark, but at the top of his memorial was a single bright star projected on to it.